Typography

 Text alignment

-In addition to the three simple text alignment classes above, Baselayer also has several container-query responsive variants, for xs:, sm:, md: and lg: container breakpoints widths.
+In addition to the three simple text alignment classes above, Baselayer also has several container-query responsive variants, for xs:, sm:, md:, and lg: container breakpoints widths (corresponding to the four container breakpoints for the Baselayer grid layout) system).

-Example: The hearing in the card below is left aligned by default, but becomes center aligned when its container is sm (640px) wide and above, using sm:t-center:
+Example: The hearing in the card below is left aligned by default, but becomes center aligned when its container is xs (512px) wide and above, using xs:t-center:

 A title